 Add glue to the flower stem –

 - Glue adheres to glue, so attach flowers securely by adding drops of glue to both the stem tip of the flower and the surface where the bloom will sit.
 Wait a few seconds for it to set.

 - Position the flower in your design and hold it for a few seconds until the glue becomes tacky enough to keep it in place.

 - Wait a few minutes for the glue to completely dry in the design before placing the fresh flowers in the cooler.
-A glue that is still hydrated cannot dehydrate in the moist and cool environment.
-The flower won’t be secure until the glue fully dries.
+A glue that is still hydrated cannot dehydrate in the moist, cool environment and the flower won’t be properly secured until the glue fully dries.

 Tips for using a glue tube more efficiently